ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

+- [ ] try orbstack on macbook to replace docker desktop
 - [ ] [[#Dockerize zybuluo on Ubuntu 22.04 %5BSD: 2024-06-07%5D]]
 - [ ] handle [[zybuluo-improvement#Fix Plan for Zybuluo]] and unify them in a single doc somewhere.
 - [ ] Move everything from my Ubuntu Desktop to docker container